 An example is shown on the next two pages.
-Use ink and print neatly when filling out the forms.
-This card should have a record of 4-H accomplishments only.
+You can either edit this document on a computer or print off a copy and directly write on your Record of Achievement.
+The Record of Achievement should have a record of 4-H accomplishments only.

-4-Hers should begin completing this form their first year of 4H, updating the White Achievement cards each year showing the projects taken, ribbon placing, grades from their record books, and activities, meetings, etc. is very important.
+4-Hers should begin completing this form their first year of 4-H, updating the White Achievement cards each year showing the projects taken, ribbon placing, grades from their record books, and activities, meetings, etc. is very important.